 The court prohibited the deposition of Convergent’s attorney based on, among other reasons, the attorney client privilege.
 The court further noted that the protections of Shelton applied to litigation support staff because they are agents of in-house counsel.

-Despite argument that the litigation support specialist waived attorney client privilege by speaking with opposing counsel, it was not enough to get around Shelton because for the deposition to proceed, it would have to be shown that the information sought was crucial to the case and could not be found elsewhere.
+Despite the argument that the litigation support specialist waived attorney-client privilege by speaking with opposing counsel, it was not enough to get around Shelton because for the deposition to proceed, it would have to be shown that the information sought was crucial to the case and could not be found elsewhere.

 Regardless of how protection for communications between attorneys and their assistants arises, confidentiality is not absolute and steps should be taken to preserve the privileged nature of the communications.
 Check out this article for additional ideas about keeping communications with legal vendors and support staff confidential.